 - Freezing off the warts – usually with nitrogen

-- o Quite useful, may be used in conjunction with podophyllin paint at clinic sessions
+- May be used in conjunction with podophyllin paint at clinic sessions

-- o Often used as solitary treatment during pregnancy
+- Often used as solitary treatment during pregnancy

-- o About 70% effective, but up to 60% of cases will reccurr within 6 months
+- About 70% effective, but up to 60% of cases will reccurr within 6 months

-- Cauterise them off with a hot wire
+- Cauterise them off with a hot wire, or cut them off with a scalpel

 - Not widely used